-The result then follows from applying the bound $\max\{a,b\}\geq(a+b)/2$ and then taking $C(\delta):=(1/2)\min\{C_0,C_2(\delta)\}$. \end{proof}
+The result then follows from applying the bound $\max\{a,b\}\geq(a+b)/2$ and then taking $C(\delta):=(1/2)\min\{1,C_2(\delta)\}$. \end{proof}

-The main consequence of Theorem~\ref{theorem.parital fourier RIP} is the necessity of $k\log n$ measurements, which contrasts with the proportional-growth asymptotic adopted in~\cite{BlanchardCT:11} to study the restricted isometry property of Gaussian matrices.
+We note that the necessity of $k\log n$ random measurements contrasts with the proportional-growth asymptotic adopted in~\cite{BlanchardCT:11} to study the restricted isometry property of Gaussian matrices.
 Indeed, it is common in compressed sensing to consider phase transitions in which $k$, $m$ and $n$ are taken to infinity with fixed ratios $k/m$ and $m/n$.
-However, since the partial Fourier operator will fail to be a restricted isometry unless $m=\Omega_\delta(k\log n)$, such a proportional-growth asymptotic fails to capture its phase transition.
-This is one significant way in which partial Fourier operators deviate from Gaussian matrices.
+However, since random partial Fourier operators fail to be restricted isometries unless $m=\Omega_\delta(k\log n)$, such a proportional-growth asymptotic fails to capture the so-called \textit{strong phase transition} of these operators~\cite{BlanchardCT:11}.

-Another consequence of Theorem~\ref{theorem.parital fourier RIP} amounts to yet another deviation from Gaussian matrices.
-Indeed, a Gaussian matrix is a restricted isometry with probability $\geq1-\eta$ provided

-see Theorem~9.2 in~\cite{FoucartR:13}.
-In this case, one may accept a very small failure probability $\eta=2e^{-\delta^2m/(2C)}$ and enjoy only $m=O_\delta(k\log(n/k))$ measurements.
-By contrast, one may not achieve this small of failure probability in the partial Fourier case without having $k=O_\delta(1)$.
-As such, the partial Fourier operator should be considered a less dependable restricted isometry when compared to the Gaussian matrix.
+The proof of Theorem~\ref{theorem.parital fourier RIP} relies on the fact that the measurements are drawn at random.
+By contrast, it is known that \textit{every} $m\times n$ partial Hadamard operator fails to satisfy $(k,\delta)$-RIP unless $m=\Omega_\delta(k\log n)$~\cite{Talagrand:98,GuedonMPT:08}.
+We leave the corresponding deterministic result in the Fourier case for future work.